AI Operations Weekly | Systems & Security | April 2026

 His January API bill was $2,400.
 He did not know until the credit card declined on an unrelated charge.
 The prompt revision had introduced a loop in the agent’s logic that called the LLM repeatedly— sometimes twenty or thirty times—to resolve an unresolvable ambiguity.
 Each cycle cost money.
 The loop had been firing dozens of times a day since the December update.

-No alert had been configured for API cost spikes.
+No alert had been set up for API cost spikes.
 Dan had no visibility into what was being spent until the card declined.

-The COModel—the Continuous Operations Model—is the answer to The Deployment Cliff.
-It is what enterprise companies build internally, operationalized as a service: five interconnected pillars that treat AI agents as living infrastructure, not deployed software.
+Our management system—the Continuous Operations Model—is the answer to The Deployment Cliff.
+It is what enterprise companies build internally, operationalized as a service: five interconnected pillars that treat AI agents as living systems, not static software.

 Drift Detection